sustechdoc/SUSTech-Doc-Guidance/README.md

    •Or other roles determined by you:

-   ​	"stupid" user
+   ​	usually: project manager, tester

-   ​	project manager
+   ​	Special thanks for idea from @[MatthewCYM](https://github.com/MatthewCYM) : "stupid" user, PPTer

    ​	etc.